ubie-oss/slack-mcp-server/README.md

 A [MCP(Model Context Protocol)](https://www.anthropic.com/news/model-context-protocol) server for accessing Slack API.
 This server allows AI assistants to interact with the Slack API through a standardized interface.

+> [!CAUTION]
+> This repository is **NOT** the original `ubie-oss/slack-mcp-server`.
+It has been forked and modified to use the Slack User OAuth Token instead of the Bot Token.
+Use this server at your own risk.

 ## Transport Support

 This server supports both traditional and modern MCP transport methods: